 Leading your organization through an ERP implementation requires your business to have the right people on board and the right communication initiatives in place to keep morale high, make people feel like their input matters, and ultimately lead your company through the complexities that will come up.

 Major business decisions can’t be made in a bubble.
 Without communication, input, or leadership, the project already starts on shaky ground, destined to fail if a department doesn’t feel adequately represented or informed.
 To address this, you need to build an ERP Implementation team and define their individual responsibilities.
 Including someone who can take charge of the project, team or department representatives who can answer “what is it exactly we need?” and other members who we will discuss below:

 Your project team should have adequate representation from all areas of the business – engineering, materials, production, finance, customer service, etc. in addition to IT.
 Notable members of this team include:

 - Executive Sponsor: The executive sponsor provides the vision and the commitment to keep the project moving forward in the presence of other demands or priorities.
 While not an all-encompassing job, the sponsor needs to keep everyone moving forward, providing inspiration and resolving conflicts.

 - Project Leader: This person should know and understand your business, have management skills, and be a good communicator.
 He or she keeps the team organized and on track.
 The team leader chairs the weekly status meetings with the task leaders and coordinates between the various sectors of the business and tasks.

-- User Community and Team Leaders: Many end users will balk at the idea of a new software, often because they haven’t seen what’s better.
-As you make the decision to make the move, choosing one or a few people from each department to ask end users about challenges and needs with other end users can help identify ideal next steps.
+- User Community and Team Leaders: Many end users will balk at the idea of new software, often because they haven’t seen what’s better.
+As you decide to make the move, choosing one or a few people from each department to ask end-users about challenges and needs with other end users can help identify ideal next steps.